isgasho/drue/README.md

 # What is it?

-This crate and executable links a midi input to the hue lights in a house.
+This crate and executable link a midi input to the hue lights in a house.
 It is able to use one of the several implemented 'algorithms' to adjust the lights.
 It uses a simple crate I wrote called [huemanity](https://github.com/finnkauski/huemanity) as the interface the